MarcinZyrkowski/realworld-app-test/README.md

 To open html report it is enough to open html file `index.html` in your browser.
 To open allure report use command:
 `npm run allure`

+## debugging failed tests
+For debbiging failed tests reports may be useful.
+However to utilize more detailed way of debbuing you can open trace:
+`npx playwright show-trace {your_trace.zip}`